Species: Grallator :

 Location: Near Rocky Hill State Park:

-All the footprints are CONVEX footprints ON THIS SIDE OF THE PLATE.
+All the footprints are CONCAVE footprints ON THIS SIDE OF THE PLATE.

 Note: Grallator ( means similar to the tracks of the Grallae or heron – stork family )